rafgraph/react-interactive/README.md

       focusFromTouchClassName: 'touch-focus-class',

       // only enter the focus state when focus comes from the keyboard (i.e. the tab key)
-      focusFromTabOnly: true / false, // only need to add the key if the value is true
+      focusFromOnly: 'tab', // only need to add the key if the value is 'tab'

       // enter/leave state hooks receive the string 'focus' (the state) as the first
       // argument, and focusFrom ('tab', 'mouse', or 'touch') as the second argument